anavenianil/watererp_latest/Docs/Architecture/Bill Testing.md

-#How to make a new customer
+#How to make a new customer from an existing customer
 ``delete from bill_run_details where can='02020004';``

 ``delete from bill_details where can='02020005';``